marked42/learning-notes/http/http.md

 ### Cache Life Cycle

-Cache Hit & Miss
+Lifecyle of cache includes several phases.

+1. Creation - When server first receives a resource request from client, if the resource is configured to be cached, server will send a response with cache related headers like `Expires`, `Cache-Control: max-age=1000`, `ETag`, to instruct client to store feedback response as cache.
+1. Serving - When client requests already cached resource, browsers first check if cache expires.
+If cache doesn't expire, it's used directly as response of resource request without interacting with servers.
+1. Revalidation - If cache already expires, which means it's not fresh.
+Cache header `Last-Modified` and `ETag` must be included in request to server for freshness check.
+If content of cache is still same with resource on server, resource cache data like `Last-Modified` and `ETag` is sent back to client and updated.
+1. Deletion - If cached is no logner used, user or server could clear it.

+There's an important notion of _cache hit_ and _cache miss_.

 1. Cache hit - A request arrives at a cache, and resource is severed with cache.
-1. Cache miss - A request arrives at a cache, but cache is not fresh and resource is served by server.
+1. Cache miss - A request arrives at a cache, but cache expires or is not fresh and resource is served by server.

-Cache Revalidate
+Another hit and miss concept related to cache revalidate.

 1. Revalidate hit - A request arrives at a cache, but not sure if cache is fresh, cache is confirmed by server to be fresh and resource is served with cache.
 A http reponse of status code **304(Not Modified)** will be sent back and cache freshness is updated.
 1. Revalidate miss - A request arrives at a cache, but not sure if cache is fresh, cache is confirmed by server to be unfresh and resource is served by server.
 A http reponse of status code **200(Ok)** with full content of resource is sent back and cache is updated.